The area that our branch covers is the city limits of the former city of Nepean

 was won at the cost of many lives;

 young lives like their own.
 Our annual poster, literary and essay contests with

 a remembrance theme, help focus the attention of the participants on those who

-gave all for the freedom we enjoy.
+the freedom we enjoy.

 The Remembrance Day Poster and Literary Contest is part of the Legion's Youth